sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 }
 {{< /highlight >}}

-#### Round-robin scheduling

-Round-robin check scheduling distributes check executions evenly over a group of Sensu agents.
-You can add round-robin scheduling to interval and cron checks using the `round_robin` attribute.

-For example, to execute a check every 60 seconds on only one agent within a subscription, set `interval` to `60`, `publish` to `true`, and `round_robin` to `true`.
-Sensu executes the resulting check on one agent per interval, cycling through the available agents alphabetically according to the agent name.

-_PRO TIP: Round-robin scheduling is especially useful for [proxy checks using the `proxy_requests` attributes](#using-a-proxy-check-to-monitor-a-multiple-proxy-entities)._

 ## Proxy checks {#proxy-requests}

 Sensu supports running proxy checks where the results are considered to be for an